 Madeline Anderson, US 1969

-In 1969 Madeline Anderson was invited to Charleston to flim the University of South Carolina’s Medical College workers’ strike.
+In 1969 Madeline Anderson was invited to Charleston to film the University of South Carolina’s Medical College workers’ strike.
 (All 400 strikers were black and only 12 weren’t female.)
 While it’s remarkable to see their actions expand to include Southern Christian Leadership Conference superstars Andrew Young and Coretta Scott King, students, and other labour unions, what defines the film is its narration.

 Striker Claire Brown reflects upon the personal toll the strike took, as well as the contradictory nature of “our” ante-bellum heritage.
 Directly addressing the tourists who visit Charleston’s picturesque historic mansions – but never see the abject poverty, only blocks away, of those who created and maintain that beauty – her calm but damning testimony complicates the Confederacy’s legacy and the notion that women in the workforce is a recent feminist phenomenon.